 It used to be very different.
 Before the Second World War, Berlin was a city meant to arrive in, and not so much one to traverse on your way to a different place.
 Around the centre of the city, a number of large terminal stations was constructed in the course of the 19th century, each named after and leading to a different destination.
 The Anhalter Bahnhof carried passengers to and from Anhalt, the Potsdamer Bahnhof to and from Potsdam… you get the idea.

 Gare to Gare

 Everyone who’s suffered the misfortune of having to traverse Paris or London using a rickety underground train on the way from the Gare du Something to some other Gare will get the idea of the reality of that situation.
-Ideal it was not, not even after the construction of a Ringbahn system that connected most (but not all!) of these stations.
+Ideal it was not.
 For the large majority of travelers, however, that was not a consideration: they came to Berlin to work, to see the city or to take care of business.
 Or they left it for a holiday, to travel to other cities and countries, or to visit family.